LapplandsCohan/pywws2weewx/README.md

 # pywws2weewx
 Data converter from pywws to weewx

-pywws2weewx scans a specified directory (possibly recursively) for pywws raw files and creates a .csv and a import config file for use with weewx importer.
+pywws2weewx scans a specified directory (possibly recursively) for pywws raw files and creates one or more .csv and import config file pairs for use with weewx importer.

 ## Installation
-TODO
+Just download the `pywws2weewx.py` to any location and run it

 ## Usage
-TODO
+`python3 pywws2weewx.py -r /path/to/pywws/data/raw`

+Most likely you will want to use the `-r` option for a recursive run from the base raw data directory.
+For all options see
+`python3 pywws2weewx.py --help`

 ## Notes
 For large datasets or datasets with short update intervals the update interval may not be consistent throughout the dataset.
 As an example: in the data from my pywws installation the report interval was reset from shortest possible to 30 minutes after a longer power outtake.
 Also, at shortest possible the interval varies between 3 and 4 minutes.
 (I suppose it was around 3.5 minutes in real life, but pywws only registers hour and minute.)